adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-semantic-class-names.md

       </div>
     </div>

-In this example we just need a few tweaks but what if we had something more significant different?
-For example, we probably have form fields that are made up of radio buttons.
+In this case we just need a few tweaks but what if we had something that was significantly different?
+For example, plenty of forms have fields that are made up of radio buttons.

 Using a modifier is problematic because there is little to inherit.
 When we named the form field `.formField` we didn’t consider radio buttons at all did we?

 This isn’t a bad thing.
 In many ways this is good.
 If we try too early to find commonality in a design system, it can lead to over-engineered solutions.
 Technically speaking, you could name all elements `.item` because everything *is* an “item”, but this is neither practical nor useful.

-Radio buttons are different to a text field.
-They would have a legend, a fieldset, and a different look and feel.
-In reality, they are so different that despite both being form fields, we shouldn’t consider them to be the same. **And this is a major point worth pondering over.**
+Text fields are very different to a set of radios.
+The latter requires a legend, fieldset and a different structure e.g. labels are to the right of the control.

+They're so different that despite them both being form fields, we shouldn't consider them to be the *same* at all.
+This is a point worth pondering over.

-At this point it becomes clear that `.formField` is too generic.
-We don’t want to update styles for a set of radios, and worry that we'll regress styles in a text field.
-We also don’t wish to work out the few bits of commonality between these two entities, just to shave a little CSS.
+Clearly `.formField` is too generic and causes problems.
+We don't want to update the radio field and worry about regressing the styles in a text field.
+And, we don't want to work out the few bits of commanility between these two entities, just to shave a little CSS.

-Where does this leave us then?

-We’ve gone from too specific to too generic, and we're trying so hard to do a good job.

-If `.formField` is too generic and `.loginForm-email` (and `.loginForm-field`) is too specific then where do we go from here?
+If `.formField` is too generic and `.loginForm-email` (and `.loginForm-field`) is too specific then what do we do?

-Having navigated through these problems, it's quite easy to decide on a good name.
-It would make sense to call the text field `.textField` and the radio group field `.radioGroupField`.
+Having analysed the situation at length, it's much easier to decide on an appropriate name.
+I would suggest naming a text field `.textField` and set of radios `.radioGroupField`.

-This way, we can treat them as the distinct modules they are.
+This enables us to treat them as the distinct modules they are.
 They are specific enough to be able to differentiate.
-Yet they are generic enough so the we can use them many times across several forms, without writing unnecessary CSS.
+Yet they are generic enough to be reused across multiple forms, without writing unnecessary CSS.

-The *real* problem is that we face decisions like this all the time.
+The problem is that we face decisions like this all the time.
+Or we don't bother and end up with our knickers in a twist.
+This is why I prefer to start with specific class names.

-This is why I lean toward being too specific because I’d rather have a little more CSS and the flexibility to style elements consistently or differently (whatever the case may be), than to get caught up with overrides and regression.
-I am not saying this is “perfect”.
-But that’s why I do it and why I advise it.
+I'd rather have a little more CSS and the flexibility to style elements consistently (or different whatever the case may be).
+Otherwise, I'd have to tackle the issue of overrides and regression.

-Also, this gives you the time to learn what is worth abstracting and what isn’t.
-You might come to learn that even `.textField` is too generic in that you might have many different types of text fields that are better off being their own modules.
+This approach also gives you the space and time to learn what is worth abstracting and what isn't.
+You may even learn that `.textField` is too generic.
+For example, you might have many different types of text fields that are better off being their own modules.
 You might not.

-The takeaway here is to think and ask questions frequently and rigorously:
+What's important is that we think and ask questions frequently and rigorously.

-## 1. What if a module is used in lots of places but sometimes it can look a bit different for reasons such as proximity, location, contents etc?
+## 1. What if a module is used in many times but might look a little different basedon its proximity, location or contents?

-In this case, you’ll probably benefit from a modifier.
+Sounds like you need a [modifier](http://maintainablecss.com/chapters/modifiers/).

-## 2. What if a component can be used frequently, pretty much as is, elsewhere?
+## 2. What if a component can be used elsewhere, pretty much as is?

-In this case, abstract into a module but be careful not to name it too generically.
+Abstract the component into a module.
+Be careful not to name it too generically.

 ## 3. What if you’re spending a lot of time writing many different modifiers or
 working out what to abstract as common styles?

-In this case, it’s probably named too generically.
-Split up into separate dedicated modules.
+You've probably named the module too generically.
+Split this module out into dedicated modules.

 ## Summary